Client Services & Coaching

 Ally Wallet Wise is a free financial education program created by Ally Financial that teaches consumers the basics of budgeting, credit, financing a vehicle, banking, and investing.
 It provides helpful resources and tools to support free online courses.

-Job readiness, employment training, and assistance looking for job are essential parts of what is offered at a Financial Opportunity Center®.
-A job and opportunities for advancement are the platform that supports a family's financial well-being, and employment services are the initial reason many clients begin working with an FOC.
+Job readiness, employment training, and assistance looking for job are essential parts of what is offered at a Financial Opportunity Center® site.
+A job and opportunities for advancement are the platform that supports a family's financial well-being, and employment services are the initial reason many clients begin working with an FOC program.
 The tools in this section's listings can be used by clients and/or staff to explore career pathways and work toward employment goals.

 Designed for an employment coach, this workbook gives detailed instructions on how to run a series of three workshops on choosing a career, including activities, handouts, worksheets and examples.
 An appendix gives information on more resources and budgeting numbers.